Applications of closed models defined by counting to graph theory and topology

-A finite dessin d'enfant is an algebraic curve defined over the algebraic closure $\bar Q$ of the field of rational integers.
-This induces the action of the Galois group $Gal(\bar Q/Q)$ on the category of dessins d'enfant (see [17]).
+There exists a one to one correspondence between finite dessin d'enfants and algebraic curves defined over the algebraic closure $\bar Q$ of the field of rational numbers.
+The action of the Galois group $Gal(\bar Q/Q)$ on algebraic curves defined over $\bar Q$ induces an action of $Gal(\bar Q/Q)$ on dessins d'enfants.

-Let $Hot(FS_2)$ be the homotopy category of the Quillen model defined on $FS_2$ obtained by transferring on $FS_2$ the Quillen model defined on $Gph$.
+We denote by $Hot(FS_2)$ the homotopy category of the closed model defined on $FS_2$-sets.